pabloschivazappa/BaSP-A2022-Etapa-1/README.md

 * Submit Pull Request with comprehensive description of changes

+### Week 01 - Employee page of Trackgenix on Figma

+I worked with two mates in a team making the Employee part of the Trackgenix page on Figma, doing meetings everyday and working as e team at all times.

 ### Week 02 - HTML of Trackgenix Landing Page

 This week we have to create the html file of the landing page of Trakgenix taking into count the Figma pages that we